evanwill/refine-lessons/chronicling-api.md

 Many cultural institutions provide web APIs enabling users to access information about their collections via simple HTTP requests.
 This example will harvest data from the [Chronicling America](http://chroniclingamerica.loc.gov/) project to collect a small set of newspaper front pages with full text.
-Refine is used to construct the query URL, fetch the information, and parse the JSON response.
+Following common web scraping workflow, Refine is used to construct the query URL, fetch the information, and parse the JSON response.

 > Chronicling America is fully open, thus no key or account is needed to access the API and there are no limits on the use.
 > Other APIs are often proprietary and restricted.
 > Please review the specific terms of use before web scraping or using the information in research.
->
-> Information about alternative formats and search API are sometimes given in the `<head>` element of a web page.
-> Check for `<link rel="alternate"...`, `<link rel="search"...`, or `<!--` comments which provide hints on how to interact with the site.

 ### Start Chronicling America Project

-To get started after completing Example 1, click the *Open* button in the upper right, which will open a new start tab.
+To get started after completing Example 1, click the *Open* button in the upper right.
+A new tab will open with the Refine start project view.
+The tab with the *Example 1* project can be left open without impacting performance.
 Select *Create project*, and Get Data From *Clipboard*.
 Paste this CSV into the text box: